Before we dive in on congruent communication, here is some context…

 This final point is the most important one.
 As we touched on in our article on the Galatea Effect, it’s important to place some responsibility on students when it comes to their education.
 By treating them as an equal, you’re inviting them to take an equal role in their education.

-By implementing these three strategies, you can improve your online tutoring environment significantly.
+By implementing these three strategies, you can improve your online tutoring environment on Preply or PalFish significantly.
 You simply need to be aware of how you react and respond to misbehaving students and consider what effect is it likely to have.

 Is telling them off likely to encourage them to learn?
 Or is it more likely to discourage them?

 There are dozens of different teaching theories out there, but we believe congruent communication is one of the most important ones.
-Through its simplicity, it can be applied to an endless number of situations in a number of different ways.
+Through its simplicity, it can be applied to an endless number of situations in a number of different ways, including business communication coaching with Excedo.

 If you’re committed to developing your teaching strategy, then we recommend trying it out during your next lesson – or at least bearing it in mind!

-If you haven’t signed up as an online English tutor for First Future yet, then what are you waiting for?
-Whether you’re interested in gaining additional teaching experience or finding a new way to earn money, it’s the perfect answer.
+If you haven’t signed up as an online tutor yet, then what are you waiting for?
+Whether you’re interested in gaining additional teaching experience or finding a new way to earn money as a side hustle from home, it’s the perfect answer.

 Not only that, but it can also be an incredible way to learn about another culture.
-Not only are you teaching children from China English, but you’re also learning about their world as well.
+Not only are you teaching children from around the world English, but you’re also learning about their world as well.
 And what could be better than becoming a little more connected in the world?